 2 Tablespoons beeswax pellets (you can get them here)

-Essential oils of your choice (I used 10 drops each of Frankincense, Marjoram and Lemongrass for their known pain busting abilities)
+Essential oils of your choice (I used 10 drops each of Frankincense, Marjoram and Lemongrass for their known ache-and -discomfort busting abilities)

 Add these ingredients to a double boiler.
 Or, the way I like to do it is add them all to a glass Pyrex measuring cup for easy pouring when I’m done.
 If you use the glass cup (make sure it’s heat sensitive) then you will want to use a saucepan filled with water and a canning ring for the glass cup to sit on to bring the water near boiling.